Physical Annotation for Automated Optical Inspection: A Concept for In-Situ, Pointer-Based Training Data Generation: Discussion and Outlook

 \section{Discussion and Outlook}

-This concept paper outlines a fully functioning system for generating training data for areas of interest through direct physical interaction interaction with an object.
+This concept paper proposes a system that is capable of generating training data for specific areas of interest through direct physical interaction with the surface of an object that is subject to optical inspection.
 Initial tests have demonstrated, that the introduced components and methods are entirely suitable for generating unrestricted training samples for ML pipelines in various scenarios.
+In the preliminary experiment, the tip of the pointer was navigated along a series of two-dimensional shapes on a flat surface, including a line, a hexagon, a rectangle, a sine curve, and two distinct irregular shapes.
+The deviation from the mean line was found to be 0.72 mm for regular shapes and 1.62 mm for irregular shapes, with these measurements obtained from 90 repetitions by three individuals.
 As the focus of this work lies primarily on the conceptual description of technical implementation details, the experimental evaluation of the tracking accuracy, annotation efficiency and the overall system usability are reserved for future research.
 These investigations will be essential for validating the system’s effectiveness and identifying areas for further optimisation in practical deployment.